-So, for example, a stronger spotlight could be good for creating a task light to read by, then a softer bedside lamp with a shade would be a better light for adding ambiance or if you read from a backlit kindle so don't always need that bright light.
+So, for example, a stronger Anglepoise-style wall reading light could be good for creating a task light to read by, then a softer bedside lamp with a shade would be a better light for adding ambience or if you read from a backlit kindle so don't always need that bright light.

-This DIY bedside table, created with shelving and lighting from Ikea (see how in our step by step) performs two roles: it provides a soft light by the bed that's great for the room's general atmosphere and is just at the right level for reading by (see how the light lines up with the pillow.
+This DIY bedside table, created with shelving and lighting from Ikea (see how in our step-by-step) performs two roles: it provides a soft light by the bed that's great for the room's general atmosphere and is just at the right level for reading by (see how the light lines up with the pillow.
 Clever.

-7. Bedroom lighting not the focus?
-Pick a design that blends away
+15. Pick a design that blends in

-If your bedroom's focus is on a stand-out feature wallpaper or gorgeous headboard, don't make it battle for attention with the lighting.
+If your bedroom's focus is on a stand-out bedroom wallpaper idea or gorgeous headboard, don't make it battle for attention with the lighting.

 But as a starting point, if your bedroom has high ceilings, a larger pendant shade or chandelier will create a pretty focal point, especially in traditional bedrooms; lower ceilings might benefit more from smaller fittings or, in contemporary bedrooms, downlights or ceiling lights.

-For a relaxed feel and a natural glow, choose warm white LEDs, while if you're looking for something brighter and more playful, you can opt for white LEDs and even coloured fairy lights.
+For a relaxed feel and a natural glow, choose warm white LEDs, while if you're looking for something brighter and more playful, you can opt for white LEDs or colored fairy lights.